mattrussi/gitlab-com-runbooks/dashboards/README.md

 An alternative way to check simple changes, that does not require installing dependencies on your local machine, is using a Grafana Playground folder.
 All users with viewer access to dashboards.gitlab.net, (ie, all GitLab team members), have full permission to edit all dashboards in the [Playground Grafana folder](https://dashboards.gitlab.net/dashboards/f/playground-FOR-TESTING-ONLY/playground-for-testing-purposes-only).
 You can create dashboards in this folder using the Grafana Web UI.

 If you, however, need to extend or modify an existing dashboard and create a merge request to persist these modification, you need be able to quickly create a snapshot of a new version of a dashboard to validate your changes.
-In order to do that you first need to install dependencies required by the [test-dashboard.sh][test-dashboard.sh] script.
+In order to do that you first need to install dependencies required by the [test-dashboard.sh](test-dashboard.sh) script.
 You will also need to obtain an API token for Grafana from 1Password.

 ## Install dependencies